 - We have been bullied by an eight-year-old.
 It is very weird being bullied by a child when you are an adult.
 This poor little kid had issues.
 He was always at our home or in front of our home and I seldom saw his mother.
 His parents gave him free rein of our block and allowed him to do whatever he wanted.
 He did not like being told no and was vengeful.
 Here are some of the things he did that drove us nuts: threw mud all over the front of our house; stole various toys, shoes, and whatever he could reach by coming in our house and taking them or by reaching inside the garage gate; drove his loud and obnoxious four-wheeler around our house doing figure eights around my boys as they played in the dirt; pulled my plants out of the ground in anger; spit and hit our boys intentionally even breaking Sawyer’s glasses; spit and climbed on top of our truck; came inside and stole toilet paper from my hall bath and closet; painted a Mexican curse word on our sidewalk in front of our door; and lied to us constantly when confronted about these things.
 Unfortunately, his parents did not believe he was capable of these things and did little to stop him.
 The saddest part is that this same child is capable of kindness and has a beautiful smile.
 I blame most of his behavior on his parents.

-- Gated communities are a pain in the butt to enter and exit for those that live there and for any friends that may come visit.
+- Gated communities are a pain in the butt to enter and exit.
 As an example, my mother-in-law popped both her rear tires on the traffic spikes at the entrance due to a misunderstanding with the guard.

 - Gated communities are more expensive.
 Rent is higher and there is almost always a maintenance fee in addition to rent.
-Electricity is usually higher in these neighborhoods as well because the average income is higher.
+Electricity can also be higher in these neighborhoods.

 - Gated communities can be snooty and uppity just like the high-end subdivisions in the US.
 More money can make people feel entitled and self-righteous.

 - Gated communities are sometimes home to unsavory folks, thus the increase in drug users and drug transactions.
 I mean why not?
 It’s gated.
-There is little more security for them.
+There is more security for them too.

 Please note these reasons don’t apply to every city and town.
 I am sure somewhere there are some very nice fraccionamientos where you can be comfortable and content.
 Some of you Mexico expats may already live in one that you love.
 And that is great, I am happy for you.